comboshreddies/kubectl-tks/README.md

 # advanced topics
 ## executing within kubectl exec on pod

-Once tks tool is started, new session tmux session is created.
-Then for each pod new tmux window (and pane) is created.
+Once the tks tool is started, a new tmux session is created.
+Then for each pod a new tmux window (and pane) is created.
-First thing after creating windows for each pod is fetching prompt line.
-Prompt will be used to confirm that previous command has been executed and that next command can be executed.
+First thing after creating windows for each pod is fetching the prompt line.
+Prompt will be used to confirm that the previous command has been executed and that next command can be executed.

-After every command execution tks tool will wait for prompt to appear, so that it can execute next command.
+After every command execution tks tool will wait for a prompt to appear, so that it can execute the next command.
-There is a command that can canel this behaviour.
-After each command there is look ahead, if next step is OP_NO_PROMPT_WAIT, tks will not wait for prompt to return, it will start executing next command as soon as it can.
+There is a command that can cancel this behaviour.
+After each command there is look ahead, if next step is OP_NO_PROMPT_WAIT, tks will not wait for prompt to return, it will start executing the next command as soon as it can.
 There are cases where prompt changes, for example if you  kubectl exec to remote pod you will get prompt from pod.
-Usually that prompt is pod name, but it can be anything.
-In such cases, in order to continue, and not to wait for prompt that was initially loaded (local host prompt) there is OP_REFRESH_PROMPT, this command will read prompt again.
+Usually that prompt is a pod name, but it can be anything.
+In such cases, in order to continue, and not to wait for a prompt that was initially loaded (local host prompt) there is OP_REFRESH_PROMPT, this command will read the prompt again.
 For example:

 ```console
     "remote-exec": [
         "kubectl --context {{k8s_context}} -n {{k8s_namespace}} exec -it {{k8s_pod}} -c {{p2c}} -- /bin/bash",